ACUPUNCTURE EYE THERAPY FOR RETINITIS PIGMENTOSA IS A NEW NATURAL TREATMENT

 WHAT IS RETINITIS PIGMENTOSA?

-Retinitis Pigmentosa (RP) is a genetic disorder that causes progressive vision loss and can eventually lead to blindness.
-The disorder causes degeneration of photoreceptor cells of the retina, the area in the back of the eye that contains light sensitive cells called rods and cones.
-Many cases of RP are due to autoimmune reactions where the immune systems attack and damage the body own cells.
-Symptoms often appear at a young age and progresses over a time.
+Retinitis Pigmentosa (RP) is a rare genetic disorder that involves a breakdown of photoreceptor cells of the retina, which are the light sensitive cells called rods and cones in the back of eye area.
+Due to degeneration of cells, retinitis pigmentosa causes progressive vision loss, and it can eventually lead to blindness.
+Many cases of retinitis pigmentosa are due to autoimmune reactions where the immune systems attack and damage the body own cells, and the majority of cases have other family members with autoimmune disorders.
+The symptoms such as night blindness and loss of side vision, often appear at a young age and progresses over a time.

 Although there is currently no cure for retinitis pigmentosa, a huge amount of research is being done around the world to develop various treatment options for RP.
 At this time, most western medical treatments focus on monitoring and slowing the progression of the disease.
 However, some treatment protocols involve supplementation with antioxidants and vitamin A. Meanwhile, stem cell therapy is being investigated.

 The management options for retinitis pigmentosa are extremely limited.
 However, the management for RP should focus on the progression of retinitis pigmentosa and the following goals:

 |1.
 SLOW DOWN THE PROGRESSION OF RETINAL DEGENERATION

 CAN ACUPUNCTURE EYE THERAPY HELP TREAT RETINITIS PIGMENTOSA?